Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments: Evaluation

 \subsection{Evaluation Methodology}

-\textbf{Hardware Platforms and LLMs.} We run our experiments on a server equipped with an A40 NVIDIA GPU ~\cite{a40} and with an AMD EPYC 9454 CPU.
-The GPU has 48GB memory, while the CPU has 48 cores and 377GB of main memory.
+\textbf{Hardware Platforms and LLMs.} We run most of our experiments on a server equipped with an A40 NVIDIA GPU~\cite{a40} and an AMD EPYC 9454 CPU.
+The GPU has 48GB memory and the CPU has 48 cores and 377GB of main memory.
+For the scalability experiments, we use a server equipped with an A100 NVIDIA GPU~\cite{a100} configured with 24GB, 48GB, and 80GB of GPU memory.
+For the multi-GPU experiments, we use four A100 GPUs with 80GB of GPU memory.
 For the majority of experiments, we use the Llama-7B~\cite{llama2} model.
-For our scalability experiments, we use a server equipped with A100 NVIDIA GPU~\cite{a100} configured with 24GB, 48GB, and 80GB of GPU memory.
-When memory memory capacity allows, in addition to the Llama-7B model, we also run the Llama-13B and Llama-30B models.
-While we present the results with Llama series of models, we also experimented with other models, such as Falcon~\cite{falcon}, OPT~\cite{opt}, and Mixtral~\cite{mixtral2}.
-We observed similar performance trends.
+When memory capacity allows, we also run the Llama-13B and Llama-30B models.
+We used other models, such as Falcon~\cite{falcon}, OPT~\cite{opt}, and Mixtral~\cite{mixtral2} and observed similar trends.

 \textbf{Workload Configuration.} We set the input and output lengths of requests based on the open-source production trace from Azure~\cite{splitwise}.
 To vary the load on the system, we use the Poisson distribution for the request inter-arrival time~\cite{punica,caraserve,alpaserve}.
-To each request we attach an adapter following the power-law distribution~\cite{slora}.
-Specifically, we set the number of different adapters used by the requests to $N_a$.
+We set the number of different adapters used by the requests to $N_a$.
+Unless specified otherwise, in our experiments, $N_a$ is 100.
 There are five adapter ranks: 8, 16, 32, 64, and 128.
-Each rank has equal number of different adapters, i.e., $N_a / 5$.
-Then, for a request we pick the adapter rank following the power-law distribution, smaller adapters are more likely to be chosen.
-After choosing the rank, we pick one of the adapters of a given rank with a uniform distribution.
-If not specified otherwise, throughout all experiments in the evaluation we set $N_a$ to 100.
+Each rank has an equal number of different adapters, i.e., $N_a / 5$.
+To each request, we attach an adapter, following a uniform distribution for rank popularity and a power-law distribution for adapter popularity within a rank~\cite{slora}.

-\textbf{Baseline Systems.} We run the experiments on open-source state-of-the-art LLM inference serving platform for adapter environments, S-LoRA~\cite{slora}, and compare \system{} to S-LoRA.
-Note that S-LoRA performs iteration-level scheduling and asynchronous adapter prefetching.
-We also compare \system{}'s scheduling component to the recently proposed SJF scheduling in $\mu$Serve~\cite{uServe}.
-We measure TTFT, TBT, and end-to-end latency.
-As in prior work~\cite{dynamollm,alpaserve,splitwise}, we set the SLO to be 5$\times$ the average request execution time in a low-load system.
-In the following, we show our main results.
+\textbf{Baseline Systems.} We run the experiments on S-LoRA~\cite{slora}, an open-source state-of-the-art LLM inference serving platform for adapter environments, and compare \system{} to the baseline S-LoRA.
+S-LoRA performs iteration-level scheduling using a FIFO policy, and asynchronous adapter prefetching without adapter caching.
+We also compare \system{}'s scheduler to the recently proposed SJF scheduler in $\mu$Serve~\cite{uServe}.
+We measure Time-To-First-Token (TTFT), Time-Between-Tokens (TBT), and End-To-End (E2E) latency.
+We set the SLO to be 5$\times$ the average request execution time in a low-load system~\cite{dynamollm,alpaserve,splitwise}.